Martin Brodeur: The Brodeur Rule

 After the 2004–05 lockout and before the start of the 2005–06 season, the league instituted a new rule preventing goaltenders from playing the puck behind the goal line, except within a trapezoid-shaped zone located behind the net.
 The trapezoid began at the goal line with angled lines six feet from each goal post and widened to 28 feet at the end boards.
+This meant that if Brodeur or any other goaltenders played the puck behind the goal line and not in the trapezoid, a two-minute minor penalty for delay of game would be assessed.
 Former Flyers general manager Bobby Clarke was one of the leaders in getting the trapezoid implemented.
 This was viewed by many as singling out Brodeur, who was one of the best at getting behind the net to handle the puck, and has come to be known as the "Brodeur Rule".

-At the 2009 NHL General Managers' Meeting, it was discussed whether the rule should be eliminated as a solution to the increasing number of injuries on defenseman who were being hit hard by forechecking forwards.
+At the 2009 NHL General Managers' Meeting, it was discussed whether the rule should be eliminated as a solution to the increasing number of injuries on defenceman who were being hit hard by forechecking forwards.
 The forecheckers were no longer impeded by defencemen holding them up because of the crackdown on interference, which created situations where defencemen were being hit at high speeds.
 Brodeur believed that revoking the trapezoid could result in more scoring and more exciting games.
 He explained, "If you give the liberty to the goalies to play the puck, they'll mess up more than they're successful."
 He also expressed his concern for defencemen, "It's a no-brainer if they want to start to eliminate these huge hits for the defencemen ...
 Whenever my defencemen or somebody was getting a big hit, I felt guilty that I let that guy get hit like that.
 Now, I've got to sit and watch all the time ...
 You've got to try to find something because so many guys are getting hurt."
 At the time of his statement, Devils defencemen Paul Martin, Johnny Oduya and Bryce Salvador were all out with injuries.

 Ultimately the suggestion was rejected and the rule stayed in place.
 Former Maple Leafs' general manager Brian Burke said, "We had originally approved a rule where the goaltenders couldn't handle the puck behind the net at all.
 The game was turning into a tennis match.
 You'd dump it in and the goalie would throw it out and now with the soft chip into the corner it turns into a puck battle and a forecheck opportunity, which is what we wanted."

+The rule was later adopted into the KHL rulebook for the 2019–20 KHL season, and the IIHF rulebook in 2021.